shiMusa/MathExtensions/README.md

 ## Current thoughts

-- I just refactored the code to use generic types, e.g. `Matrix($T, $N, $M)`.
-The next step is to introduce a matrix-interface and make all the algorithms fully generic. `Prototype-Mk-I.jai` shows how to do it.
 - Add `Quaternion64` (maybe even `Octonion64`)
 - I'm going through [2] now to improve the algorithms since that book is actually considering special properties of matrices early on and also writes out EVERY algorithm used.